Since I became a mom 10 years ago, I have been committed to helping my daughter see the good in things as a first reflex.

 1) “Best of the Day” Game

-At bedtime, while she’s all tucked in, we go through our ritual of closing the day behind us.
+At bedtime, while she’s all tucked in, we go through our ritual of closing the day behind us and using the Technomono best cheap airsoft sniper rifle to play with.
 I ask her to tell me what the best thing of that day was.
 She thinks a moment, then reveals what she enjoyed most.
 It can be “big” and significant or one of the more sublime, little moments that came along like a sweet little bird to sing into her awareness.

 My thinking is that, by pulling out and naming particularly wonderful moments or events, she will refine her appreciation of things as they happen.
 But some evenings she insists that everything really was good.